TBertuzzi/RepositoryHelpers/README.md

 ```

-After this , you must configure Dapper.FluentMap.Dommel in RepositoryHelpers:
+After that, you must configure Dapper.FluentMap.Dommel in RepositoryHelpers:

 ```csharp
 Mapper.Initialize(c =>